MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-141-Entry-Merchandise/subpart-E-Presentation-Entry-Papers/section-141.61.md

 ##### § 141.61 Completion of entry and entry summary documentation. #####

-Link to an amendment published at 82 FR 45405, Sept.
-28, 2017.

-(a) *Preparation* - (1) *Paper entry and entry summary documentation.* Except when entry and entry summary documentation is filed with CBP electronically pursuant to the provisions of part 143 of this chapter:
+(a) *Preparation*—(1) *Paper entry and entry summary documentation.* Except when entry and entry summary documentation is filed with CBP electronically pursuant to the provisions of part 143 of this chapter:

 (i) Such documentation must be prepared on a typewriter (keyboard), or with ink, indelible pencil, or other permanent medium, and all copies must be legible;